Raincoon/OddRealmBotany/documentation/userstories.md

  - As a logged-in user, I want a way to re-order the list of plants so that I can organise them to my liking

+ - As a logged-in user, I want a way to change my password so that I may keep my account secure

  - As a logged-in user, I want to remove tags from plants

  - As a logged-in user, I want to edit and remove tags I've added to the database